DataShiv/Healthcare-Postcode-Lottery/README.md

   - GPs per capita (CV = 61%) and average appointment wait times (CV = 38%) are both widely-used healthcare metrics.

 - **Rural GP surgeries have more support staff per GP, longer appointment waits and greater rates of usage:**
   - Rural areas tend to have older populations that require more frequent GP appointments.
 Poor transport connectivity and limited nearby hospitals mean that rural GP surgeries must conduct at-home visits and provide a broader range of services than their urban counterparts. **Please see the dashboard for more information.**

+- **Substitution of GPs with clinical support staff in deprived GP surgeries:**
+  - GP surgeries in the most deprived quintile have less GPs per clinical support staff than surgeries in the least deprived quintile, despite having greater total clinical capacities (sum of GPs, nurses and direct patient care staff). **Please see the dashboard for more information**.

 - **GPs per capita and appointment wait times are poor predictors of deprivation and life expectancy (urban local authorities only):**
   - GPs per Capita vs Deprivation: R² = 2.2% (p < 0.05)